 28 per cent of the volume of mortgage finance brokered by Dr. Klein Privatkunden is for private new-build activities.
 52 per cent is used to fund the purchase of owner-occupied housing.
 This means that 80 per cent of the wholly owned Hypoport subsidiary's business volume is playing an important role in helping to solve the housing shortage, one of the most pressing social problems in Germany.
 Follow-up financing accounts for 14 per cent of the volume of mortgage finance, meaning that this business also supports rent-free living in old age and the reduction of old-age poverty in Germany.

-In 2021, the share of loans brokered on the Europace credit platform attributable to KfW was around 6 per cent.
+In 2022, the share of loans brokered on the Europace credit platform attributable to KfW was around 3 per cent.
 They included the following KfW development programmes for social matters:

-- No. 124: Owner-occupied housing

-- No. 151: Purchase or complete redevelopment

-- No. 152: Individual measures

-- No. 159: Senior-friendly conversion
+- No. 124: Owner-occupied housing (programme no.: 124) - No. 151: Purchase or complete redevelopment (programme no.: 151) - No. 152: Individual measures (programme no.: 152) - No. 159 Senior-friendly conversion (programme no.: 159) - No. 262: Individual measures (programme no.: 262)